Locks and Security News: your weekly locks and security industry newsletter

 Read by industry professionals nationwide - and beyond

-You can comment on any item in Locks and Security News on our FaceBook page.
+As ever, we welcome comments on any item in Locks and Security News on our FaceBook page.
 You can find us at:

 If you enjoy reading Locks and Security News so do others!
-If you have company news, stock clearances, distributor or product information tell us about just email news
+If you have company news, stock clearances, distributor or product information, or even a job to offer just email news

 This Week's News

 We have a fantastic lineup of exhibitors this year, led by our incredible sponsors Hickleys.
 Check out our website, www.Lockexpo.co.uk for the full list and to get your ticket to beat the queues.